 After college I worked as a waitress at a pub and they served some mouth-watering nachos.
 This was one of my first experiences with real nachos.
 Those nachos were a tall stack of fresh ingredients like grilled steak or chicken, beans, tomatoes, onions, fresh jalapenos, and real cheese, and baked to perfection.
 Then they were served with a side of fresh guacamole and sour cream.
 Once I experienced those nachos I started making them at home and never turned back.
 Ok I’m lying; I still crave those nasty nachos with the ooey-gooey yellow gross cheese with tons of pickled jalapeños especially at the movie theater or a festival and regrettably still eat them on occasion.
 My stomach can’t handle them anymore and I immediately tell myself I’ll never eat them again…until the next time.
 I usually have great self control, but for some reason I can’t resist nachos, of any kind.

 However, if I had to recommend a nacho recipe I would highly recommend these and not the nasty artificial processed cheese kind.
-These nachos are made with black beans, carne asada, fresh toppings and a luscious mountain of home made guacamole made with Avocados from Mexico.
+These nachos are made with black beans, carne asada, fresh toppings and a luscious mountain of home made guacamole.
 These show stopping nachos are a hit and perfecto for your Super Bowl party.
 I know I will be making these along with some hot wings, mini-tamale pies, chile con queso, and Mexican-style pizzas.

 Carne Asada Nachos with Guacamole